 Not on display

 Psi Girls is a video installation composed of five scenes from feature films depicting girls or young women manipulating telekinetic powers to move or destroy household objects.
 Hiller selected short excerpts from The Fury (1978) directed by Brian de Palma, The Craft (1996) by Andrew Fleming, Matilda (1996) by Danny De Vito, Firestarter (1984) by Mark Lester, and Stalker (1979) by Andrei Tarkovsky.
 Each excerpt has been enlarged, tinted with a different colour, and heavily edited by Hiller.
 Certain scenes have been slowed down and others spliced and looped so that each clip has an identical running time of two minutes.
 The only footage presented in its entirety is that taken from Tarkovsky’s film Stalker.
 The scenes are synchronised and play simultaneously along a single wall.
 Psi Girls was commissioned by the Delfina Foundation, London, in 1999.
-The word ‘Psi’ in the title refers to paranormal or psychic faculties and alludes to Greek-named American college sororities.
+The word ‘Psi’ in the title refers to paranormal or psychic faculties.

 The original dialogue from each film has been removed and the projections are accompanied by a recorded soundtrack of handclaps and non-verbal singing, performed by the Gospel Choir of Canon’s Cathedral, Charlotte, North Carolina.
 The repetitive rhythmic beat unites the five depictions of paranormal occurrences and emphasises the psychic power of each ‘psi girl’.